7 Email Signature Marketing Best Practices

 1. Pick the right email signature management software

-Most inbox service providers like Gmail or Outlook give you the option to edit your email signature.
-If you want a professional email signature, though, you shouldn’t put limitations on your creativity.
+Most inbox service providers like Gmail, Outlook or Apple Mail give you the option to edit your email footer.
+If you want a professional email signature, though, you shouldn't put limitations on your creativity.
 Instead, invest in powerful email signature software that helps you streamline your signature-creation process.
-You don’t have to break the bank since there are robust signature generators like MySignature you can use for free without losing on quality.
+You don't have to break the bank since there are robust email signature generators like MySignature you can use for free without losing on quality.

-First, pick the template that best suits your objectives from the tool’s extensive library.
-Then, just add the elements you need to match your branding and requirements.
-And you have a professionally-designed email signature that you can scale across departments and employees effortlessly.
+First, pick the email signature template that best suits your objectives from the tool's extensive library.
+Then, just add the custom elements you need to match your branding and requirements.

 2. Align your signature with the email design